About Youth Leadership Broward

 Evening – Commencement Ceremony

-*MANDATORY – NO EXCEPTIONS
+*MANDATORY – NO EXCEPTION

 All students are required to participate in a monthly community service project with a small group of YLB classmates outside of YLB days and after school hours.
 Students can earn up to 30 hours of community service throughout the year.